A-Andrews/wash_trading_analysis/README.md

 - id_start: the id to start gethering from
 - id_end: the id to stop gathering at
 - series: the name to determine which series to gather

-At some point these will be handled by a bash file.